-At Texas Neurosurgery, LLP – founded by Dr. David Barnett, who is certified in neurosurgery by the American Board of Neurological Surgeons – our team of skilled neurosurgeons provides advanced treatment solutions for individuals experiencing chronic neck pain, nerve compression, or spinal stenosis.
+At Texas Neurosurgery, LLP – Our team of skilled neurosurgeons provides advanced treatment solutions for individuals experiencing chronic neck pain, nerve compression, or spinal stenosis.

 Posterior cervical laminectomy and foraminotomy are two highly effective procedures designed to relieve pressure on the spinal cord and nerves.
 They help to restore mobility and alleviate discomfort.
 We tailor each neurosurgery operation to your needs and provide the care necessary to enhance your quality of life.